 - Administrative, technical, and physical safeguards

-- Support for covered entities and business associates
+- Support for covered entities and their business associates

-- Use of PHI for personalized patient communication
+- PHI use in the context of personalized patient outreach and communication

 Conclusion